 Before becoming a blockchain developer, you need to know the two main types of developers.
 The first is a Core Blockchain Developer, and the second is a Blockchain Software Developer.

 A Core Blockchain Developer is responsible for creating the foundation of a blockchain, including the architecture and security protocols.
-For example, they need to implement protocols relating to the decentralization of network data, the layout, monitor the blockchain system processes, and create consensus mechanisms like Proof-of-Work, or Proof-of-Elapsed-Time.
+For example, they need to implement protocols relating to decentralising network data and the layout, monitor the blockchain system processes and create consensus mechanisms like Proof-of-Work, or Proof-of-Elapsed-Time.

 Required Knowledge Base On Blockchain Technology